zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Must.
 The fact that misogyism is not applied is scientific.

 [APZ 140.2] (#apz140 .2) {#apz140 .2 .ref .apz} "The Word of the Alumni
-“Heard” tells the sun.
+"Heard" tells the sun.
 Sun and prey, soil
 The Buddha is prey, and the Buddha on that soil is the prey of the sun True.
 Related.
 'Ash the Word of the Bindha' is the Bindour The Word of the Bindour is despise, conjunct, heard, learned, bearable.
 Hence it